 However, this isn’t always the cheapest solution.
 Even if you maintain a policy with the same company, your rates are likely to change, for better or worse.
-Your best option is to shop around for car insurance prior to your move, finding the company with the cheapest premium in your new location.
+Your best option is to shop around and get car insurance quotes prior to your move, finding the company with the cheapest insurance rates in your new location.

-Even if looking for car insurance isn’t very high on your moving to-do list, it’s still important.
+Even if looking for a new car insurance policy isn’t very high on your moving to-do list, it’s still hugely important.
 If you’re looking to save time and energy in this process, have the following ready before you start shopping.

-This is won’t be all the information you need or required to get a quote, but it will help give you the most accurate rates as quickly as possible.
+This won’t be all the information you need to get a quote, but it will help give you the most accurate rates as quickly as possible.

-If you’re moving within your state, you will need to update your car insurance.
-As we stated, car insurance is priced by zip code.
-Be sure to call your insurance company and update your policy.
+If you’re moving within your state, you will still need to update your car insurance.
+As we stated, car insurance is priced by zip code, so even moving to a new neighborhood can impact rates.
+Be sure to call your insurance provider and give them your new address.

 Vehicle registration is handled through each state's department of motor vehicles (DMV).
 In many cases, you can submit your driver’s license, proof of insurance, and vehicle title information to the DMV online.
 From there, your state-specific plates and registration documents will be mailed to you.

 Other states may require more effort.
 Check your new state’s DMV page for details and required documentation.